HijasHariss/Star-Grocery/README.md

 The 'data' folder contains database file in ".sqlite3" format.

-Finally, the python file 'app.py' contains all the flask code.
+Finally, the python file 'app.py' contains all the main application flask code with 'models.py' having models and data structure.
 The file is ready to be run and will create a localhost server which serves the web application.

 Login as :-